 As Proposition 112 gained steam in Colorado last fall ahead of the November election, BTU Analytics highlighted the changing political landscape in the state.
 Voters soundly rejected the ballot item.
-However despite 55% of voters deciding against the measure, we continued to foresee growing regulatory risk in Colorado.
+However, despite 55% of voters decided against the measure, we continued to foresee growing regulatory risk in Colorado.
 Regulatory risk now resurfaces in the form of Senate Bill 181 or SB-181.
 SB-181 proposes sweeping changes to existing oil and gas regulations in Colorado.
 In this analysis, we will look at what areas in the DJ Basin could be most impacted by SB-181.

 There are still a lot of questions surrounding how SB-181 would be enforced.
 Some of these questions may not be answered for years to come.
 As well as numerous opportunities exist for the language in the bill to change.
 However, a few things are certain: the bill aims to give increased authority to local governments, increased voice to impacted parties, and change the makeup and mission of oil and gas regulatory body, the Colorado Oil and Gas Conservation Commission (COGCC).